js216/mp135_boot/README.md

 The files are as follows:

-- `uart_boot.ipynb`: Jupyter notebook implementing all the commands used by the device boot ROM to write a "bitstream" (such as the STM32DDRFW-UTIL utility taken from the STMicroelectronics [repository](https://github.com/STMicroelectronics/STM32DDRFW-UTIL/tree/main))
+- `uart_boot`: Jupyter notebook implementing all the commands used by the device boot ROM to write a "bitstream" (such as the STM32DDRFW-UTIL utility taken from the STMicroelectronics [repository](https://github.com/STMicroelectronics/STM32DDRFW-UTIL/tree/main))